 Bad Faith Actions

-When it comes to homeowners insurance policies, there are various ways an insurance company can act in bad faith.
+When it comes to homeowners insurance policies, an insurance company can act in bad faith in various ways.
 Each of these can lead to negative consequences for policyholders in desperate need of a payout or a vigorous defense.

 Insurance companies acting in bad faith might deny what you know to be a valid insurance claim.
 The hope is that you will accept the denial and move on.
 Alternatively, some insurance companies deny valid claims temporarily, allowing them to retain funds until it is beneficial for the company (not the claimant) to release them.

-Instead of outright denying your claim, an insurance company might try to reduce it by undervaluing your damages.
-Although there is always some disagreement as to the extent of damages in these matters, there is a line that separates reasonable from unreasonable valuations.
+Instead of outright denying your claim, an insurance company might try to reduce your claim by undervaluing your damages instead of outright denying it.
+Although there is always some disagreement as to the extent of damages in these matters, a line separates reasonable from unreasonable valuations.

 As stated, insurance companies may sometimes retain policyholder funds for a time until a payout is beneficial to the company.
 For example, an insurance company with solvency issues may delay a cash payment to a policyholder until its books are in better shape.

-If an individual breaks their leg on your stairs and sues, your insurance company is required to provide a strong defense on your behalf.
+If an individual breaks their leg on your stairs and sues you, your insurance company is required to provide a strong defense on your behalf.
 Failure to do so is a breach of duty and may result in serious damages for you.

-Once a homeowners insurance claim is filed, the insurance company has the obligation to diligently investigate the claim.
+Once a homeowners insurance claim is filed, the insurance company has the obligation to investigate the claim diligently.
 Sometimes, the company will look only for evidence that will help them deny a claim, at the exclusion of evidence that supports it.
-For this reason, it is extremely helpful to have a home insurance claim attorney gather evidence and build a case to counter the insurance company’s efforts.
+For this reason, it is extremely helpful to have a home insurance attorney gather evidence and build a case to counter the insurance company’s efforts.

 Homeowners insurance companies are under strict rules that obligate them to communicate claims matters to policyholders in a timely fashion.
-However, many of these companies fail to provide claimants with material information when mandated, even in this age of instant and effortless communication.
+However, many companies fail to provide claimants with material information when mandated, even in this instant and effortless communication age.